Global Advisory Alliance

 Advisor pledge

-As an independent advisor and member of the Global Advisory Alliance, I commit to uphold this Code in all my professional activities.
-I will protect confidentiality, avoid conflicts, use GAA assets responsibly, and collaborate to deliver measurable value to clients and our network.”
+"As an advisor operating within the Global Advisory Alliance - whether independently or as part of an alliance member firm - I commit to uphold this Code in all my professional activities.
+I will protect confidentiality, avoid conflicts, use GAA assets responsibly, and collaborate to deliver measurable value to clients and our network."